Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/iow/4.oslo-model-using-jolt/README.md

 This test verifies the convertion towards OSLO models, more specific, it demonstrates converting the [NGSI water quality model](https://github.com/smart-data-models/dataModel.WaterQuality) into its [OSLO model](https://data.vlaanderen.be/standaarden/kandidaat-standaard/vocabularium-en-applicatieprofiel-oslo-waterkwaliteit.html).

-The test uses the same setup as the [NGSI-v2 to NGSI-LD conversion test](../3.ngsi-v2-to-ldes/README.md) but adds an additional component in the Apache NiFi workflow to convert the NGSI-LD to the OSLO model.
+The test uses a similar setup as the [NGSI-v2 to NGSI-LD conversion test](../3.ngsi-v2-to-ldes/README.md) but adds an additional component in the Apache NiFi workflow to convert the NGSI-LD to the OSLO model.
 This conversion happens after converting the incoming NGSI-v2 model to the NGSI-LD model and before creating a version object and sending that to an LDES server.

 The conversion from NGSI-LD to OSLO is a JSON-to-JSON format conversion and can be done using a standard Apache NiFi component ([JOLT](https://jolt-demo.appspot.com/#inception) transform [processor](https://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi/nifi-standard-nar/1.17.0/org.apache.nifi.processors.standard.JoltTransformJSON/index.html)).